 “After many challenges in getting the new PARTRIDGE cover crops established, we now have some impressive examples providing excellent cover for Grey Partridge.”

-The next steps at Whitburgh will include continuing to keep a close eye on the cover crops to maintain the high standards required to make a difference to the Grey Partridge, continue the annual monitoring programme so we can record the response of farmland wildlife to the changes in management and increasing our ‘outreach’ activities to share our experiences with as wide an audience as possible.
+The next steps at Whitburgh will include continuing to keep a close eye on the cover crops to maintain the high standards required to make a difference to the Grey Partridge, continue the annual monitoring programme so we can record the response of farmland wildlife to the changes made during 2020, and increasing our ‘outreach’ activities to share our experiences with as wide an audience as possible (Covid-19 dependent).